abby-adam/wedding/getting-staying.md

 ## Transport

-### Plane

-We recommend flying into Burlington (BTV).
-The airport is about a 40 minute drive from Fielder Farm.

 ### Train

 There is an Amtrack station in Waterbury (WAB).
 The train station is about a 40 minute drive from Fielder Farm.
 If you are coming in by train, please let us know in your RSVP and we will arrange a carpool / pickup.

+### Plane

+If you are flying, we recommend the Burlington (BTV) airport.
+The airport is about a 40 minute drive from Fielder Farm.

 ### Automobile